Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

 #### Prerequisites

 - You have the message specification of your business partner at hand.
-- You have created the basic definition settings for this type of message and business partner, see [Create basic definition settings](./01_ManageDefinitions.md#create-basic-definition-settings).
+- You have created the basic definition settings for the line items for this type of message and business partner, see [Create basic definition settings](./01_ManageDefinitions.md#create-basic-definition-settings).

 #### Procedure